Eugene-Kashnikov/Example/README.md

 Usage
-The project is broken into separate modules for API, UI testing.
-Each of these modules can be utilised independently of the others using maven profiles.
+The project is intended for testing API as part of a test task, but it can also be easily expanded.

 To run all modules, navigate to terminal and run: